MARKETProtocol/docs/source/includes/_tutorials-order.md

 console.log(orderTransactionInfo.txHash, await orderTransactionInfo.filledQtyAsync);
 ```

-By calling `traderOrderAsync` against a validated `SignedOrder`, a user may fill all or a portion of an order.
-In order to
+By calling `traderOrderAsync` against a validated `SignedOrder`, a user may fill a portion or all of an order.
+To
 avoid wasting gas, by a call to `traderOrderAsync` that will ultimately fail, Market.js provides as much verification as
-is possible prior to a call to the on-chain transaction.
+is possible prior to calling the on-chain transaction.

-If the trade is successfully executed, both counter-parties (TraderA and TraderB) will have their collateral locked,
+If a trade is successfully executed, both counter-parties (TraderA and TraderB) will have their collateral locked,
 and a newly recorded open position.

 ## Open Positions